 Magazine Cover, for TIME: MAID-Canada’s Euthanasia Problem

-Discovering that audience is king: designing a magazine cover for TIME
+audience is king: designing a magazine cover for TIME

 Introduction